Real Jaén: History

-The club was founded in 1929 as Sociedad Olímpica Jiennense.
+The club was founded in 1922, and was refounded in 1929 as Sociedad Olímpica Jiennense.
 They changed their name to Real Jaén Club de Fútbol in 1947.
 The team did not enroll in a national division until 1943 when it promoted to the Tercera Division.
 It immediately became a dominant team in the Spanish third division usually finishing in the top four.

 After nine seasons in the Tercera Division, the "Lizards" were promoted to the Segunda Division in 1952.
 Their good form continued in the second division, as Real Jaén won the 1952–53 Segunda Division group south, and were promoted to La Liga for the first time ever.
 They won all of their home games that season including a 9–0 home win over fellow Andalusians Granada CF.

 During Real Jaén's first ever season in the Spanish top tier (1953–54) the team finished 14th with 11 wins, 6 draws, and 13 defeats, meaning they obtained 28 points.
 This meant the team would be placed in the relegation group along with CA Osasuna and four teams from the Segunda Division.
 Jaén finished in last place with only one win and were relegated after just one season in the Spanish top flight.

 Following their relegation from La Liga in 1954, key players departed from the team and Jaén finished in 7th place the following season.
 The next season was a lot better for Jaén.
 They won the group South of Segunda Division, this time in the season 1955–56.
 This meant that La Liga again awaited the Real Jaén.

 In their second top flight season, Jaén barely avoided relegation, finishing 14th, one point above relegated Deportivo de La Coruña.
 Jaén stayed in the Spanish elite.
 Their third top flight season was less successful and the team finished last with only 20 points collected.
 Real Jaén was relegated after two years in La Liga.
 The biggest highlight of their season was probably a 1–0 home win over powerhouse FC Barcelona.